-This section manages the policies, procedures and standards relating to Collections Development.
-This involves documentation, acquisitions, disposals and information storage issues.
+This section manages the policies, procedures and standards relating to Collections Information.
+This involves documentation and information storage issues.
 The section also manages strategic projects to standardise information within the National Museums Scotland Collections Information System (AdLib).

 This section manages the policies, procedures and standards relating to Collections Care.
 Specifically this involves the section in managing storage, object movement and handling, preventive conservation, environment and security for the collections.
 It also develops strategic planning and resources for collections care in liaison with curatorial departments, conservation and facilities management.

 The Registrars team is part of the Collections Care section.
 The team manages the delivery of National Museums Scotland’s incoming and outgoing loans programme, coordinating all practical arrangements including security and venue assessments, packing, transport, insurance/indemnity and documentation.
 They also provide support to Collections staff undertaking acquisitions and disposals, and offer training and guidance in areas such as couriering, due diligence and Immunity from Seizure to ensure procedures are implemented effectively and the Museum remains accountable for our collections and those in our care on loan.

 The textile collections include costume, tapestry, flags and banners as well as smaller objects like samplers, embroidery and accessories.
 The paper collections feature works of art, archives, photographs and social history documents including materials as diverse as papyrus and mica.